 Even the slightest diversion from the official religion could mean the death sentence, fully sanctioned by the Church.

 Having said this there is not a lot of evidence that this level of extreme injustice was imposed on the peasants in the regions we cover: Flanders, Brabant and from there into north Germany.
 There certainly will have been at particular points in time despots but they certainly were not the rule.
-Nevertheless there were the feudal system continued, such as in Wietmarschen, we see a continued conflict between the peasants and their landlords.
+Nevertheless, there were the feudal system continued, such as in Wietmarschen, we see a continued conflict between the peasants and their landlords.
 In Brabant misery continued after the Middle Ages as this part became a colony of Holland, they were ruled from The Hague, freedom of religion was suppressed and little or no social and economic progress took place for the following 300 years.

-Civil Law, Canon Law and Feudal Law all proclaim to treat all men equal; however the slave and serf systems that operated under these justice systems in the middle Ages were contrary to these laws.
+Civil Law, Canon Law and Feudal Law all proclaim to treat all men equal; however, the slave and serf systems that operated under these justice systems in the middle Ages were contrary to these laws.

 In Wietmarschen the Monastery established in 1152, received the rights – granted by the Abbot of Prüm in 915 – to establish their own court of justice.

-The list of key offences are:
+The list of key offences is:

 - Improper use of means of transport

 - Absenteeism from church service (or arriving late)

 - During church service or Sunday school serving beer, the consumption of beer, playing games or playing bowls or to be in pubs and inns, with the exception of travellers.

 - Disputes or non-payment in relation to serf duties and fees